 Headphones for Mixing and Mastering

 When it comes to mixing and mastering music, having the right headphones is crucial.
 These headphones need to provide accurate sound reproduction and allow you to make precise adjustments to your tracks.
-In this section, we will explore the key factors to consider when choosing headphones for mixing and mastering: flat frequency response, open-back vs closed-back design, and impedance and sensitivity for studio use.
+In this section, we will explore the key when choosing headphones for mixing and mastering: flat frequency response, open-back vs closed-back design, and impedance and sensitivity for studio use.

 Flat Frequency Response for Accurate Monitoring